418sec/huntr/bounties/other/strider/1/README.md

 ## :writing_hand: Description

 `Strider` is an Open Source Continuous Deployment / Continuous Integration platform.
 It is written in Node.js and Ember.js and uses MongoDB as a backing store.
 This platform is vulnerable to `Cross-Site Request Forgery (CSRF)`.
-This allowes an attacker to takeover accounts, privillege escalation and accounts deletion.
+It allowes an attacker to takeover accounts, privillege escalation and accounts deletion.

 ## :male_detective: Proof of Concept